AndrewSRea/My_Learning_Port/Bootstrap/Components/Navbar/README.md

     </div>
 </nav>
 ```
+(And again, this code example can also be found in my accompanying [navbar-examples.html](https://github.com/AndrewSRea/My_Learning_Port/blob/main/Bootstrap/Components/Navbar/navbar-examples.html) file.)

 ### Nav

-Navbar navigation links build Bootstrap's `.nav` options with their modifier class and require the use of [toggler classes](#toggler) for proper responsive styling. **Navigation in navbars will also grow to occupy as much horizontal space as possible** to keep your navbar contents securely aligned.
+Navbar navigation links build Bootstrap's `.nav` options with their modifier class and require the use of [toggler classes](https://github.com/AndrewSRea/My_Learning_Port/tree/main/Bootstrap/Components/Navbar#toggler) for proper responsive styling. **Navigation in navbars will also grow to occupy as much horizontal space as possible** to keep your navbar contents securely aligned.

 Add the `.active` class on `.nav-link` to indicate the current page.

 Please note that you should also add the `aria-current` attribute on the active `.nav-link`.
 ```
 <nav class="navbar navbar-expand-lg navbar-light bg-light">